Are you looking for a used car that you want to buy at a reasonable price, with excellent durability and a great driving experience?

 4. Subaru Legacy 4rd Generation 2003-2009 2.5i

-Subaru is known for the highest customer satisfaction and good durability.
-Maybe not the same good driving feeling as the cars above if you ask me but good for the price.
+Subaru is known for the highest customer satisfaction and excellent durability.
+Maybe not the same great driving experience as the above-mentioned cars if you ask me, but absolutely great for the price.

 Subaru Legacy 2003-2009 Video Review: